labstreaminglayer/pylsl/README.md

 You can get a list of the examples with `python -c "import pylsl.examples; help(pylsl.examples)"`

+## liblsl dependency

+See the note above about separately installing the liblsl dependency on non-Windows platforms. `pylsl` will search for liblsl first in the package directory (default location for Windows), then in normal system library folders, then finally at the filepath specified by an environment variable named `PYLSL_LIB`.
+A user-installed liblsl will typically be findable by Python's `util.find_library` in most cases.

+If `pylsl` cannot find the liblsl binary (e.g., see [this issue](https://github.com/labstreaminglayer/liblsl-Python/issues/48)), set the `PYLSL_LIB` environment variable to the location of the library or set `LD_LIBRARY_PATH` to the folder containing the library. i.e.,

+`LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib python -m pylsl.examples.{name-of-example}`

 # For maintainers

 ## Continuous Integration